cedricwalter/cedricwalter.github.io/_posts/helicopter/2004-08-26-flip-the-head-change-the-delta3-angle.md

 872 and set that aside.Than the block, take it off the main shaft you need to notice that the wash out arms are in the block on the left side.
 Take off the wash out arms and set them aside.
 Now measure how far the pins are sticking out off the block and right that down.Than take a small set of vice grips and take out the pins from the block.
 Try not to make deep cuts in the pins from the vice grips.
-Now that you have the pins out use the existing holes as a guide for the drill bit.
+Now that you have the pins out use the existing holes as a drill bit.
 Go at a steady pace when drilling the holes and make sure to try and drill straight.
 After the holes are drilled take the pins and you are going to place the pins in the block on the flipped side.
 Remember not to put them in the same holes as before.
 When you look at the block the wash out arms should be on the right side.
 To put the pins in